aknorw/boilerplate/README.md

 #### Reducers

 **Keep reducers pure, with no side-effects**: reducers should be pure functions.
 Redux works on the assumption that your state is immutable; and a reducer is intended to accept a state along with an action and return a new state (or the exact same state if nothing has changed).

+@TODO: WRITE ABOUT SAGA
+Side effects should be handled in sagas

 #### Action creators